-So far for MPLS based sessions, this mechanism makes use of destination IP address of 127/8 range for IPv4 and of 0:0:0:0:0:0:FFFF:7F00/104 range for IPv6, in both directions.
+So far for MPLS based sessions, this mechanism makes use of destination IP address of 127/8 range for IPv4 and of 0:0:0:0:0:FFFF:7F00/104 range for IPv6, in both directions.
 In this section, 127/8 will be used to describe the MPLS label verification mechanism.
 However, same concept is to be applied to IPv6 range 0:0:0:0:0:FFFF:7F00/104.

-When a network node wishes to perform MPLS label verification, BFD control packet will have lower 23 bits of 127/8 destination IP address embedded with (label value + EXP) that is used to reach intended target identifier.
+When a network node wishes to perform MPLS label verification, BFD control packet will have lower 23 bits of 127/8 destination IP address embedded with non-zero value.
+One such non-zero value MAY be (label value + EXP) that is used to reach intended target identifier.
 Receiver of this BFD control packet, if last 23 bits of 127/8 address is not zero, then will embed information reflecting how the packet was received in the lower 23 bits of 127/8 destination IP address in the response BFD control packet.
 If responder received the BFD control packet on a non-point-to-point interface, source MAC address MAY need to be examined to determine the "RX info" to embed in the returning packet.